 When it comes to achieving the perfect finish on steaks, a trusty cast-iron skillet is the pan of choice for any seasoned chef.
-But they’re not just reserved for steaks – these versatile pans can elevate a range of dishes when used correctly.
+But, they’re not just reserved for steaks – these versatile pans can elevate a range of international dishes when used correctly.

-Cast-iron skillets work wonders when creating crispy chicken thighs in a delicious pan-fried chicken in mushroom sauce, crafting just-set frittatas, or even whipping up a classic tarte tatin.
+Cast-iron skillets are great for crisping up chicken thighs for pan-fried chicken in mushroom sauce, crafting just-set frittatas, or even whipping up a classic tarte tatin.
 Their durability and sturdiness means they're not limited to the confines of the kitchen; in fact, some of these cast-iron powerhouses can be taken outdoors and used on barbecues, fire pits or even in pizza ovens.
+Their expert heat retention makes them an energy-efficient way to cook evenly, even in the residual heat when the hob has been turned off.

-Our expert-tested top performers have earned their spot as quality pans.
-With their ability to produce a beautifully crisp layer of fat and golden crust that gives way to a moist centre on meat, these pans rival even the most accomplished barbecues.
+Our expert-tested top performers have earned their spot as quality cast-iron pans.
+With their ability to produce a beautifully crisp layer of fat and golden crust that gives way to a moist centre on meat, these products rival even the most accomplished barbecues.

 Best cast-iron skillets at a glance